Will Martial Arts Help My Child Stop Worrying?

 What martial art is best for mental health?

-Karate is the overall best martial art for mental health due to its combination of eastern philosophy, focus, discipline, and physical techniques.
+Karate is the overall best martial art for mental health due to its combination of Eastern philosophy, focus, discipline, and physical techniques.
 But Brazilian Jiu-Jitsu, Taekwondo, Aikido, and Tai Chi also have many benefits.

 Because most disciplines demand you gain self-control, self-trust, and meditation, martial arts can be an excellent form of exercise for people who deal with anxiety.